AndrewTweddle/CodingExercises/Katas/CodingDojo/Bowling/readme.md

 C# wrapper around Rust API: [RustBowlingScorer.cs](DotNet/src/main/csharp/AndrewTweddle.Katas.Bowling/RustBowlingScorer.cs)

-_Note: The C# wrapper allows a debug build of the Rust pattern scorer to be tested
-using the common unit tests that are used to test all the other scorers.
-This is in addition to the unit tests in the Rust project.
+_Note: The C# wrapper allows a debug build of the Rust pattern scorer to be tested using the common unit tests that are used to test all the other scorers.
+This is in addition to the unit tests in the Rust project._

-The Rust pattern scorer dll must first be built to `rust_bowl/target/debug/librust_bowl.so`._
+NB: The Rust pattern scorer dll must first be built to `rust_bowl/target/debug/librust_bowl.so`.

 ## Design discussion